 How much are membership dues?

-Annual membership dues for the 2013-2014 Girl Scout year (October 1, 2013 – September 30, 2014) is $15.
-This annual fee goes directly to Girl Scouts of USA, however in registering as a Girl Scout adult or girl member, you are eligible to benefit from programs and services provided by Girl Scouts of Southeast Florida.
+Annual membership dues for the 2014-2015 Girl Scout year (October 1, 2014 – September 30, 2015) is $30 for girls and $15 for adults.
+This includes the $15 membership fee that goes directly to Girl Scouts of the USA and the $15 Council Service Fee (girl registration), which stays with the Council.
+The membership fee goes directly to Girl Scouts of USA, however in registering as a Girl Scout adult or girl member, you are eligible to benefit from programs and services provided by Girl Scouts of Southeast Florida.
 The membership fee includes accident and activity insurance.
 Membership dues can be paid online here or at one of the Council’s many recruitment and registration events.
+The $15 Council Service Fee (CSF) supports the operation of our local Girl Scout Council the same way the $15 national membership dues support the operation of GSUSA.
 Other costs associated with Girl Scout activities may include the purchase of a uniform and pins, The Girls Guide to Girl Scouting and Journey Books, patches and badges as they are earned, program activity fees and troop dues.
 Visit one of our Council Retail Stores for more information.

 Is Financial Assistance available to help with membership dues and program costs?